TransparentHealth/mu2/immunization/README.md

 The source code provided here is for information only purposes.
 NIST does not provide support for source code or source installations.

-These are subcomponents the required for to build an Immunization WAR File:
+These subcomponents are required to build an Immunization Test Tool WAR File:

 + mu-tool-core - [https://svn.code.sf.net/p/mu-nist/code/trunk/mu-tool-core/](https://svn.code.sf.net/p/mu-nist/code/trunk/mu-tool-core/)